Volume 5 • Number 1 • March 2012

 Of course, I’ve continued (over the years) to do my best to keep my archive in what I presumed to be a relatively well organized and up-to-date state.
 Nevertheless, with the advent of computers and the conspicuously statistical nature of modern data-gathering, I now have the ability to instantly track (with often distressing accuracy) the ubiquitous gaps in my overall organizational plan.
 And I also have to wonder… at what point did I go from being a hoarder, to being an obsessive compulsive?
 (Oh… that’s right... one pretty much goes with the other, doesn't it?)

 Truth be told, I’m discovering that I greatly prefer being a photographer to being a librarian, or an archivist.
-Simply put, I find the nature of this kind of spring cleaning exercise to be somewhat less than personally fulfilling.
-I'd rather be taking pictures.
+I find the nature of this kind of spring cleaning exercise to be somewhat less than personally fulfilling.
+Simply put, I'd rather be producing new photographs.

 Kidding aside (and despite the fact that I do continue to work toward a bona-fide strategic plan in the above regard) the ultimate determination as to whether a particular photographer’s archive is even worthy of being maintained after that photographer has succumbed to the inevitable… that is a determination normally left to someone other than the photographer.
 At the same time, if we as photographers are at all serious about the work we do, I think it is our responsibility to at least attempt to maintain our respective archives in as well organized and reasonably accessible a condition as possible.
 If nothing else, doing so will greatly increase your chances of having your own work actually survive you (if that’s of concern to you).